 Also of interest is that North Providence has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in North Providence in 2010 was $29,837, which is low income relative to Rhode Island, and upper middle income relative to the rest of the US.
-This equates to an annual income of $119,348 for a family of four.
+The per capita income in North Providence in 2010 was $30,966, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,864 for a family of four.
 However, North Providence contains both very wealthy and poor people as well.

 The most common language spoken in North Providence is English.
 Other important languages spoken here include Spanish and Portuguese.